Donor Profile

 What is the current state of US politics?

 The US is a constitutional federal republic, where powers reserved for national government are shared between independent branches of government: the executive branch, which is headed by the president; the US congress, and the judiciary.
-The president, currently Joe Biden (Democrat) since January 2021, sets overarching policy orientations for US foreign assistance, including for development.
+The president, currently Donald Trump (Republican) since January 2025, sets overarching policy orientations for US foreign assistance, including for development.
 Development policies and priorities are also defined by the US congress, including the two chambers, the House of Representatives and the Senate, which have a final say on federal spending, including foreign assistance.

 Within the executive branch, the US Department of State is responsible for foreign policy and diplomacy and works with USAID on development policy setting.
 USAID is largely responsible for implementation of US global development programs.
-Under President Biden, development has been given a more elevated role alongside defense and diplomacy, including naming the USAID Administrator as a principal in the NSC.
+Under President Biden, development was given a more elevated role alongside defense and diplomacy, including naming the USAID Administrator as a principal in the NSC, though this is not likely to be continued under the current administration.

-Former US President Donald Trump (Republican) won reelection in November 2024 and will take office in January 2025.
+Former US President Donald Trump (Republican) won reelection in November 2024 and took office in January 2025.
 The House and the Senate were also won by the Republican Party in November 2024, giving the president significant congressional support at least until the midterm elections in fall 2026.

 Main Actors